HugoArellano/HugoArellano.github.io/index.md

 ## Awards 🏆
 ---
-* Captain of the champion team of the University League (and cup) of Football Indoor
+* Captain of the champion team of the University League (and cup) of Football Indoor.
-* Impulsa Indajo of the Colima's Town Hall: Better business idea
+* Impulsa Indajo of the Colima's Town Hall: Better business idea.
-* Honorable mention for thesis work
+* Honorable mention for thesis paper.

 <center><img src="images/awards.jpeg"/></center>